 Personal experience in running small software company

-I’m well aware of that because a few years ago I founded a company which specialised in front-end technologies under the name of LemonTea.pl.
+I’m well aware of that because a few years ago I founded a company which specialised in software outsourcing under the name of LemonTea.pl.
 We have won few significant international awards like Awwwards Honorable Mention although we had only four people aboard.

 Eventually, we have decided to join SoftwareHut because we weren’t able to grow bigger.